Husband of American woman reported missing in Spain pleads not guilty to kidnapping charge - KESQ

 The message, seen by CNN, read: “I met someone wonderful!!
 He has a summer house about 2h (hours) from Madrid.
 We are going there now and I will spend a few days there.
 Signal is spotty.
 I’ll call you when I get back.”

-Henao and Rameau had spoken by phone just hours before her disappearance but she had not mentioned meeting a dreamy stranger, he told CNN.
+Henao and Rameau had spoken by phone just hours before her disappearance but she had not mentioned meeting a dreamy stranger, Rameau told CNN.

 Investigators allege the texts sent from Henao’s phone were really sent by her husband.
 He is believed to have asked another Colombian woman whom he had met on a dating app to help translate the messages into Colombian, court documents said.